Urban Light: History

 Burden first began collecting street lamps in December 2000 without a specific work in mind, and continued collecting them for the next seven years.
 He purchased his first two lamps at the Rose Bowl Flea Market at $800 each after they were pointed out by curator Paul Schimmel's son Max.
 The vendor, Jeff Levine, had been restoring the lamps by salvaging parts and later sold Burden more of his collection.
 Burden purchased others from contractor and collector Anna Justice, who was instrumental in the restoration of sandblasting, recasting missing parts, rewiring to code, and then painting a uniform grey.
 As Burden's collection grew, the ground around his Topanga Canyon studio became littered with parts, which the artist referred to as "lamp carcasses".

 In late 2003, Burden discussed installing a hundred of the lamps at the Gagosian Gallery in New York, but the gallery eventually balked at the cost.
 While he later sent 14 lamps to an exhibition in London, his goal was to keep as much of his then 150-piece collection together as possible.
 To that end, he invited visitors to view the street lamps outside his studio, where he had installed them in dense rows on two sides of the building.
 Among the prospective purchasers in mid-2006 was The MAK Museum for Applied Art in Vienna and the LACMA, represented by its new director, Michael Govan.
 He visited the studio at twilight, and from the driveway, saw the lights lit and concluded that the installation would be a perfect fit.
 Govan was followed by Andrew M. Gordon, a Goldman Sachs executive who would later become chairman of the museum's board.
 Gordon approved the purchase through his family foundation for an undisclosed price.

 The Urban Light installation took place amid changes to the LACMA campus, which included a new building, the Broad Contemporary Art Museum, and two new open spaces.
 The sculpture dominates one of them, a forecourt located between Wilshire Boulevard and LACMA's entry pavilion.
 Burden viewed his sculpture as a formal entry way to the museum on Wilshire Boulevard: "I've been driving by these buildings for 40 years, and it's always bugged me how this institution turned its back on the city."

 Urban Light was preceded by Sheila Klein's Vermonica (1993), which placed 25 Los Angeles street lamps in a parking lot at the corner of Vermont Avenue and Santa Monica Boulevards.

+Burden created a smaller sculpture with 24 lamps, Light of Reason, for the Rose Art Museum at Brandeis University in 2014.